seijispieker/Airplane-Boarding-Model/README.md

 ## How to plot the results

+### Validation

 To plot the validation results:

 ```
     $ python analysis_validation.py
 ```

+Validation plot images are saved in results/validation folder.

 To plot the experiment results:

 ```
     $ python analysis_experiment.py
 ```

+### Experiment

+Experiment plot image is saved in results/validation folder.

 ## How to run tests